nleseul/obs-shaderfilter/README.md

 * **`uv_pixel_interval`** (`float2`)&mdash;This is the size in UV coordinates of an individual texel.
 You can use this to convert the UV coordinates of the pixel being processed to the coordinates of that texel in the source texture, or otherwise scale UV coordinate distances into texel distances.

+### New Options in version 1.1+
+* *Use Slider Inputs&mdash; Converts Integer and floating point inputs into sliders in the UI.
+* *Use Shader Time&mdash;Start the effect from the loadtime of the shader, not the start up time of OBS Studio.

 ### Example shaders